crystal-lang/crystal-book/docs/syntax_and_semantics/c_bindings/callbacks.md

 Note that we save the boxed callback in `@@box`.
 The reason is that if we don't do it, and our code doesn't reference it anymore, the GC will collect it.
 The C library will of course store the callback, but Crystal's GC has no way of knowing that.

-## Raises attribute
+## Raises annotation

-If a C function executes a user-provided callback that might raise, it must be annotated with the `@[Raises]` attribute.
+If a C function executes a user-provided callback that might raise, it must be annotated with the `@[Raises]` annotation.

-The compiler infers this attribute for a method if it invokes a method that is marked as `@[Raises]` or raises (recursively).
+The compiler infers this annotation for a method if it invokes a method that is marked as `@[Raises]` or raises (recursively).

 However, some C functions accept callbacks to be executed by other C functions.
 For example, suppose a fictitious library: